sql-machine-learning/elasticdl/elasticdl/python/elasticdl/README.md

 # ElasticDL Client: Submit ElasticDL Job to Kubernetes

-Currently for Mac docker-for-desktop only.

-## Check Environment

-Make sure the Kubernetes docker-for-desktop (not minikube) is installed on your Mac.

 ## Prepare Model Definition

 A model definition directory is needed to be created, the files in the directory are as follows: